Cabaret (1972 film): Contemporary reviews

 Variety claimed the film received the most "sugary" reviews of the year.
-Roger Ebert gave a positive review in January 1972, saying: "This is no ordinary musical.
-Part of its success comes because it doesn't fall for the old cliché that musicals have to make you happy.
-Instead of cheapening the movie version by lightening its load of despair, director Bob Fosse has gone right to the bleak heart of the material and stayed there well enough to win an Academy Award for Best Director."
+Roger Ebert gave a positive review in February 1972, saying: "This is no ordinary musical....
+Part of its success comes because it doesn't fall for the old cliche that musicals have to make you happy.
+Instead of cheapening the movie version by lightening its load of despair, director Bob Fosse has gone right to the bleak heart of the material and stayed there."

 A.D.
 Murphy of Variety wrote "The film version of the 1966 John Kander-Fred Ebb Broadway musical Cabaret is most unusual: it is literate, bawdy, sophisticated, sensual, cynical, heart-warming, and disturbingly thought-provoking.
 Liza Minnelli heads a strong cast.
 Bob Fosse's generally excellent direction recreates the milieu of Germany some 40 years ago."

 Roger Greenspun of The New York Times wrote in February 1972 that "Cabaret is one of those immensely gratifying imperfect works in which from beginning to end you can literally feel a movie coming to life."
 Likewise, Pauline Kael of The New Yorker wrote a review that same month in which she applauded the film:

 "A great movie musical.
 Taking its form from political cabaret, it's a satire of temptations.
 In a prodigious balancing act, Bob Fosse, the choreographer-director, keeps the period—Berlin, 1931—at a cool distance.
 We see the decadence as garish and sleazy; yet we also see the animal energy in it—everything seems to become sexualized.
 The movie does not exploit decadence; rather, it gives it its due.
 With Joel Grey as our devil-doll host—the master of ceremonies—and Liza Minnelli (in her first singing role on the screen) as exuberant, corruptible Sally Bowles, chasing after the life of a headliner no matter what; Minnelli has such gaiety and electricity that she becomes a star before our eyes."